 By Tim Lambert

-William Tyndale was a great Christian of the 16th century.
+William Tyndale was a great man of the 16th century.
 Little is known about his childhood.
 Tyndale was born about 1494 in Gloucestershire.
 He came from a family of landowners and wool merchants.
 We also know that Tyndale had two brothers.
-The family were well off and William was educated.
+The family was well off and William was educated.
 In 1515 he was at Oxford University.
 Tyndale began studying theology.
-However he was appalled that studying the subject did not involve reading the Bible!
+However, he was appalled that studying the subject did not involve reading the Bible!
 At that time the Church greatly neglected the Bible.
-Many of the clergy were woefully ignorant of the Bible.
-William Tyndale was a God fearing man and he began studying the Bible himself and teaching some of his fellow students from it.
+Many of the clergymen were woefully ignorant of the Bible.
+William Tyndale was a God-fearing man and he began studying the Bible himself and teaching some of his fellow students from it.

 In 1538 William Tyndale published a book called The Parable of the Wicked Mammon.
 (Mammon is an old word meaning material wealth).
 It was banned in England in 1530.
 Also in 1528 Tyndale published a book called The Obedience of a Christian Man in which he attacked the corruption and superstition which was rife in the Church in England at that time.
 He then began translating the Old Testament from Hebrew into English.

 Meanwhile in England, Thomas More viciously attacked William Tyndale calling him 'a Hell hound in the kennel of the Devil.'
 More described the translation of the New Testament by Tyndale as: 'not worthy to be called Christ's testament, but either Tyndale's own testament or the testament of his master Antichrist'.
 However, despite More's hateful words, the English translation of the New Testament by Tyndale continued to be smuggled into England and it circulated widely.